Kingxukai/linux/Documentation/devicetree/bindings/writing-bindings.rst

 - DO attempt to make bindings complete even if a driver doesn't support some features.
-For example, if a device has an interrupt, then include the 'interrupts' property even if the driver is only polled mode.
+For example, if a device has an interrupt, then include the 'interrupts' property even if the woke driver is only polled mode.

 - DON'T refer to Linux or "device driver" in bindings.
-Bindings should be based on what the hardware has, not what an OS and driver currently support.
+Bindings should be based on what the woke hardware has, not what an OS and driver currently support.

-- DO use node names matching the class of the device.
-Many standard names are defined in the DT Spec.
+- DO use node names matching the woke class of the woke device.
+Many standard names are defined in the woke DT Spec.
 If there isn't one, consider adding it.

-- DO check that the example matches the documentation especially after making review changes.
+- DO check that the woke example matches the woke documentation especially after making review changes.

-- DON'T create nodes just for the sake of instantiating drivers.
-Multi-function devices only need child nodes when the child nodes have their own DT resources.
+- DON'T create nodes just for the woke sake of instantiating drivers.
+Multi-function devices only need child nodes when the woke child nodes have their own DT resources.
 A single node can be multiple providers (e.g. clocks and resets).

 - DON'T use 'syscon' alone without a specific compatible string.
-A 'syscon' hardware block should have a compatible string unique enough to infer the register layout of the entire block (at a minimum).
+A 'syscon' hardware block should have a compatible string unique enough to infer the register layout of the woke entire block (at a minimum).

 Properties